teddyalexandre/teddyalexandre.github.io/content/authors/admin/_index.md

     summary: |
       Topic : Prediction of space group of mixture of powder crystals

-      Responsibilities include:
-      - Extracted a dataset of synthetic crystals from MaterialsProject open-source website
+      - Extracted a dataset of synthetic crystals from the MaterialsProject open-source database
-      - Designed a Convolutional Neural Network to process the diffraction spectrums of each crystal
+      - Designed a convolutional neural network to process the diffraction spectrums of each crystal
-      - Optimized the hyperparameters to enhance performance
+      - Optimized the hyperparameters to enhance model performance

 # Skills
 # Add your own SVG icons to `assets/media/icons/`